LDemetrios/Typst4k/README.md

 typst.query<TMetadata<TArray<TInt>>>(Path.of("test.typ"), "label")
 ```

-Queries have to be typWhen you call a function with a selector rather than a label, the type can be inferred on its owned (`TValue` is the most general type).
+Queries have to be typed (`TValue` is the most general type).
+When you call a function with a selector rather than a label, the type can be inferred on its own.

 When you query with a selector instead of label, the type can be inferred on its own: